Latest News

 Gas prices that continue to rise would encourage producers to increase their efforts.
 After more than a decade, the best gas wells are likely to have been tapped.

-This means that the majority of production efforts will remain concentrated on the key basins which have provided the lion's portion of new U.S. supplies in the last decade, or so, even if the extraction rates continue decline.
+This means that the majority of production efforts are likely to remain concentrated on the basins which have provided the lion's portion of new U.S. gas supplies in the last decade, even if the extraction rates continue their decline.

 THE BIG 3.

-In terms of production, the top three shale formations are the Marcellus in Pennsylvania and Appalachia, the Haynesville in Louisiana and Texas and the Permian.
+In terms of production, the top three shale formations are the Marcellus in Pennsylvania and Appalachia, the Haynesville in Louisiana and Texas and the Permian, in west Texas.

-According to the EIA's estimates, these plays will account for 74% or 22.2 trillion cubic foot of U.S. gas production by 2025.
+According to the EIA these plays will account for 74% or 22.2 trillion cubic foot of shale-gas production in the United States by 2025.

-In 2016, the combined production of these same deposits reached 8.5 trillion cubic foot, which means that it increased 161% in a decade.
+In 2016, the combined production of these same deposits amounted to around 8.5 trillion cubic foot, which means that output has increased 161% in that decade.

-This growth rate is compared to an 17% increase in other notable shale deposits and a 48% increase in the total U.S. Gas supplies during that time period.
-It clearly shows the impact of these seminal deposits on the U.S. Gas sector.
+This?growth rate is compared to a 17% increase in other notable shale deposits and a 48.8% increase in the total U.S. Gas Supplies over that time period.
+It clearly shows the enormous influence these seminal deposits had on the U.S. Gas Sector.

-Since 2022, the average annual increase in gas production has been slowed down to around 6%.
+Since 2022, the average annual increase in gas production has slowed down to 6%.

-The annual growth rate in dry gas production has been around 3% per year, compared to 5% for the period from 2017 through 2021.
+The annual growth rate for?total gas production in the U.S. has been around 3% since then.

 Different Strokes

-The Big 3 are often lumped in together when discussing shale.
+The Big 3 are often lumped into one group when discussing shale.
 However, there are important differences between them in terms of their deposit characteristics and growth limitations.

 Marcellus Shale, a massive deposit in Pennsylvania, produced nearly one-third of the shale gas supplied to the United States last year.
 It has also consistently provided the lowest cost gas for the past decade.